 The college application process can feel overwhelming because there are so many components involved.
-Take a deep breath and remember that the goal is to give admissions selection committees an accurate picture of your abilities, capabilities, character and motivation to succeed in college through a combination of sources.
+Take a deep breath and remember that the goal is to give admissions selection committees an accurate picture of your abilities, capabilities, character and motivation to succeed in college.
 Attention to detail, though, is universally important.
 Take the time to make sure all materials are in order.

 Name, address, date of birth...you know the drill.
 The application provides the basic information about you, where you go to school and in what activities you've been involved.
 You can apply with a paper application or online.
 Some schools offer incentives to students who apply online, including waiving the application fee, so be sure to check.

 Academics are the core of your college education, so admissions selection committees are looking for proof that you have the ability to succeed in the classroom.
 Your high school transcript allows colleges to see the types and levels of classes you have taken, as well as the grades you earned.
 Questions on what to take?
 Learn which types of classes to take.

 Fun?
 No way!
 Required?
 Sometimes.
 Make plans to take the test early in your junior year so you have the option to retake the test if you think you can improve your scores the second time.
 All our colleges accept scores from the ACT or the SAT, but many no longer require that students submit scores with their application.